Derek Jeter, Alex Rodriguez to Cover Yankees-Red Sox Together on ESPN

-Derek Jeter, Alex Rodriguez to cover Yankees-Red Sox together on ESPN originally appeared on NBC Sports Chicago
+Derek Jeter, Alex Rodriguez to cover Yankees-Red Sox together on ESPN originally appeared on NBC Sports Washington

 Two Yankees legends are teaming up again to broadcast one of the biggest rivalries in sports -- and tensions aren’t confined to the two teams on the field.